Ochlology

 soundness purely by accounting records and economic prospects, they

-call that "fundamental
+call that fundamental

 true representation of the financial world

-themselves
+themselves technical analysis.

-"technical analysis."
-Obviously, both fundamental analysis and
+Obviously, both fundamental and

 at

-the later Baconian focus strictly on observed and
+affinity to earth); Galileo's tried to focus strictly on observed and

 measured behavior of the object itself.